blazyng/BitBurnerScripts/README.md

 - **`autoCreateProgramms.js`**: A utility script that checks your hacking skill and automatically starts creating the required `.exe` files in the correct order.
 - **`installBackdoors.js`**: **A new script that automates the process of installing backdoors on vulnerable servers to gain faction reputation.**
 - **`autoInfiltrate.js`**: A specialized, manual script for automating infiltration mini-games.
 Run it on demand to quickly earn money and faction reputation.
+- **`hackWithoutExternalServers.js`**: A standalone script for hacking from your home server only.
+It can be used as a simple backup or early-game hacker.